longwind48/convo-miner/README.md

 Simply picking out consecutive words enclosed in quotation marks "…", "…" will not work, because some conversations are interspersed with additional narration.

-Finally, and most importantly, a lot of the information about conversation in fiction is contained not in dialogue text itself, but in the exposition `{O}`.
+Finally, and most importantly, a lot of the information about conversation in fiction is contained not in dialogue text itself, but in the exposition.
 Narrative exposition may add context to the ongoing conversation.
 It may also signal a change in conversational or situational context and thus the beginning of a new narrative sequence.
 Thus, any method that looks purely at the conversational utterances is likely to fall short.

 # Identifying Conversations